 Clean Your Computer

-Edited by Pia Marie Villamante, Anonymous, Eng, Lynn and 2 others
+Edited by Pia Marie Villamante, Eng, Lynn, Graeme and 1 other

 Maintaining a computer's cleanliness and condition isn't a difficult thing to do especially when you have the right materials.
 Your computer serves as your personal electronic device which is competent of saving, downloading and receiving data in a specific program.
 Cleaning your computer and its components helps keep the computer from multiplying bacteria.
 You can see the picture on the side as an example; its CPU (central processing unit) is really dusty.
 This might affect the performance of your computer as well as its physical features.
 How often do you have to clean your computer?
 It depends on the environment that your computer is placed.